Tawaif: History

-Tawaifs have existed for centuries in the Indian subcontinent, with one of the earliest references to the profession being the character Vasantasena from the 5th century BC Sanskrit drama Mṛcchakatika.
+Tawaifs have existed for centuries in the Indian subcontinent, with one of the earliest references to the profession being the character Vasantasena from the 5th century Sanskrit drama Mṛcchakatika.
 In early India, Gaṇikā referred to a courtesan or public dancing girl.
 Ganikas were trained in fine arts like dance and music to entertain kings, princes, and other wealthy patrons on religious and social occasions.
 Women competed to win the title of a Nagarvadhu.
 The most beautiful woman, and most talented in various dance forms, was chosen as the Nagarvadhu.
 For example, Amrapali is a famous Nagarvadhu or royal dancer.

 It is believed in folkloric history that Urvashi was said to have been born on earth as a devadasi and imparted the divine knowledge of dance unto humans.
 The first dance of the devadasi took place in a temple in the presence of a king who honoured her with titles and gifts, and she was well-versed in temple rituals and took part in temple festivals.
 Devadasis were well received across North India and modern-day Pakistan and Chinese pilgrim Huein Tsang who visited India in the 7th century testified to a large number of dancing girls in the Sun Temple of Multan.
 Al-Biruni in his famous study of India in the 11th century recorded that about 500 dancing girls were active in the Somnath temple.

 The patronage of the Mughal court in the Doab region and the subsequent atmosphere of 16th century Awadh made arts-related careers a viable prospect.
 Mughal Emperor Akbar himself was enchanted by a Portuguese expert dancing girl whom he named Dilruba (heart warmer).
 In 1623, Italian traveler Pietro Della Valle noted that the majority of public courtesans in the Empire were Mohammedan women, who partook in various acts, including singing and dancing, as opposed to the indigenous women of India, who often refused to partake, deeming it immodest.